 The majority of businesses need premises to operate from.
 These can include retail shops, offices, workshops, factories or storage facilities.
 While some businesses own the premises they operate from, most occupy under a lease paying a market rent.
-There is much more to a commercial lease than just the payment of rent.
+However there is much more to a commercial lease than just the payment of rent.

-In addition to the rent payable, it is not uncommon for commercial leases and agreements to contain pages of detailed provisions, all of which will affect the Tenant named in the Lease.
+In addition to the rent payable, it is not uncommon for commercial leases and agreements to contain pages of detailed provisions, all of which will affect the Tenant named in the lease.

 AMD has a team of experienced Commercial Property Solicitors.
 Contact AMD’s solicitors in Bristol today on 0117 973 3989 and ask to speak to a member of our commercial property team.
 Alternatively, please feel free to email the Head of our Commercial Property Department, Janine Harris on firstname.lastname@example.org